 1. Why use this guide?

-This research guide briefly describes records held at The National Archives of military operations and campaigns undertaken by the British Army and its predecessors from 1660 until the outbreak of the First World War in 1914.
-The guide provides advice on how to find records of English or British involvement in specific wars and conflicts.
-It does not cover personnel records.
+This research guide describes records held at The National Archives of military operations and campaigns undertaken by the British Army and its predecessors from 1660 until the outbreak of the First World War in 1914.
+The guide provides advice on how to find these records, aiding research into English and British involvement in specific wars and conflicts.

 Records held at The National Archives covering any given war or campaign tend to be spread throughout a number of different record series and types of documents.
 These varied series of documents are found chiefly within the State Papers department, for military campaigns before 1782, and the War Office department.
 Amongst the various types of documents that provide insight into Army campaigns are letters and other forms of correspondence, often between officials in central government and military commanders, headquarters papers as well as the private papers of military officials.